ssamatkar/CICD-Pipeline/README.md

 ```
 cat /etc/ansible/hosts
 ```
-It will show IP addresses of the Jenkins server and docker server as an example shown below.

 * [jenkins-server] 44.202.164.153

 **(Optional Step):** When you stop and start the EC2 Instances Public IP Changes.
-In that case, To update Jenkins & Docker Public IP addresses use the below command
+In that case, To update Jenkins Public IP addresses use the below command
 ```
 sudo vi /etc/ansible/hosts
 ```